 Day 6-7 Christchurch and Tekapo

 I hope your flight was relatively early in the day.
 Pick up your second rental in Christchurch and head straight over to Tekapo.
 I personally don’t recommend staying in Christchurch longer than necessary.

 The effects of the terrible earthquake that destroyed it in 2010 can still be seen to this date.

-Besides I always tell people, who ask for my advice, that they didn't come to New Zealand to visit cities, but see its spectacular nature and this itinerary is designed just for that.
+Besides, I always tell people, who ask for my advice, that they didn’t come to New Zealand to visit cities but to see its spectacular nature, and this itinerary is designed just for that.

 What to do in Tekapo?

 Star gazing is generally incredible in all of New Zealand as long as you are in a dark spot away from city lights, but due to Lake Tekapo being the first International Dark Sky Reserve in the Southern Hemisphere.

 It offers unparalleled views of the stars and planets.
 The Milky Way is easily viewable with your bare eyes!!
 You can also book a stargazing tour operated from the top of St Johns Observatory near Tekapo village.

 Within walking distance of the town center, The Church of the Good Shepherd is a very photogenic beautiful little chapel situated close to the shore of the lake.